Ivan Albright: The Picture of Dorian Gray (1943)

 In 1943, Albright was commissioned to create the titular painting for Albert Lewin's film adaptation of Oscar Wilde's The Picture of Dorian Gray.
 His naturalistic, exaggerated depictions of decay made him suited to create the image of the corrupted Dorian.
 His brother was originally chosen to do the beginning, uncorrupted painting of Gray.
 However, the painting used in the final film was from Henrique Medina.
 When changes to Medina's painting were needed to show Gray's fall, Albright painted them.
 His painting of the corrupted Dorian Gray currently resides in the Art Institute of Chicago.
+Allegedly, Albright kept retouching the painting while being shown at the Art Institute of Chicago.